Modeling and solving the multimodal car- and ride-sharing problem: Solution approach

 \subsubsection{Heuristic pricing algorithm}

-Although the pricing problem is solvable in polynomial time in the size of the graph $G = (V,E)$, the number of edges $E$ may be very large, and we will see in the computational experiments that the pricing problem takes up most of the solution time.
+Although the pricing problem is solvable in polynomial time in the size of the graph $G = (V,E)$, the number of arcs $E$ may be very large, and we will see in the computational experiments that the pricing problem takes up most of the solution time.
 We therefore introduce a number of heuristic pricing algorithms, namely \statespace, \heurprun\ and \heuredges.
 When employing one of the heuristic pricing strategies, we search for columns with positive reduced savings and afterwards finish with one of the exact pricing schemes.

 \statespace: In this method, we reduce the auxiliary graph by merging nodes with similar time in the time-space graph.
 The time-horizon is discretized in intervals of 10 minutes.
 If two nodes, corresponding to the same depot, end up in the same time interval, they are merged.
-After the merging, there may be multiple edges between each pair of nodes, so we select the edge with most savings, and ignore the rest.
+After the merging, there may be multiple arcs between each pair of nodes, so we select the arc with highest savings, and ignore the rest.